Noorhan-Yaseen/Smart-Document-Summarizer/README.md

 - **Smart Summarization**: Utilizes the BART Large CNN model to generate summaries of the documents.
 - **Web Interface**: Built with Flask to provide an easy-to-use interface for document submission and viewing summaries.
 - **Text Input Option**: Allows users to directly paste large text content for summarization.
+- **Multiple Formats Support**: Currently supports PDF and DOCX formats for document upload.
+ - **Multi-Document Summarization**: Ability to process and summarize multiple documents at once.

 ## Installation